 In early Sarasota, much of the travel was by boat.
 The Steamboat “Mistletoe” (1895) carried cargo fuel, pine, and the only supply of ice between Sarasota and Tampa every other day.
 Credit: State Library & Archives of Florida

 In the late 1800s/early 1900s, large scale dredging projects were implemented to drain many of the marshes and wetlands for farming and other uses.
-A recently recovered report shows one example a drainage project undertaken in Phillippi Creek in the late 1880s.
+A historic engineering report shows one example a drainage project undertaken in Phillippi Creek in the late 1880s.
 The Florida Mortgage and Investment Company and a handful of engineers ditched 3,500 acres of sawgrass marsh, channeling the water into the Phillippi Creek.

 The report goes into detail about the specifications of the channel.

 It is easy to forget that early engineers did not have the same kind of machinery we have today.
 Much of the ditching was done through manual and animal labor, which comes with its own set of challenges.

 It is also interesting to note even at the outset, there was some discrepancy regarding how deep these kinds of channels should be and how consistent maintenance was needed for their proper function.
 There is also a emphasis on straightening these channels, which we still see evidence of today.

 By the end of the dredging projects in the 1920s, an estimated 100,000 acres freshwater marshes were lost in Sarasota, and the hydrology of the area was completely changed.
 The creeks and bayous that were channeled started receiving extra rainwater and pollution during typical storms, which many waterways to this day cannot handle.
 Combined with the 92% loss of saltwater wetlands since development, the resulting situation leaves us with complicated, ongoing flooding and water quality issues.